WHOIGit/PhytO-ARM/super-sipper-documentation.md

         # the clean interval if you want a clean after each bead sample.
         bead_interval: 1440  # minutes, 0 = never

-# this is where users can specify the information that will be captured in a HDR file.
-More fields can be added as needed.
-web:
-    field_map:
-        #optional indicates that a parameter will not be required to be present by the config validator
-        commitHash: #optional
-            environment: COMMIT_HASH #optional, get value from COMMIT_HASH environment variable
-            default: 'No hash' #optional for environment variables
-        sampleLocation: #optional
-            topic: /arm_sipper/sample_metadata/location #optional, ROS topic to update value
-            topic_field: data #optional unless 'topic' is used
-            default: 'location' # Replace with desired location (will be published if no location data is set above in metadata section)
-        sampleDepth: #optional
-            topic: /arm_sipper/sample_metadata/depth
-            topic_field: data
-            default: '10.0' # Replace with desired default depth
-        sampleTime: #optional
-            topic: /arm_sipper/sample_metadata/time
-            topic_field: data
-            default: 'time' # Replace with desired time
-        sampleMethod: #optional
-            topic: /arm_sipper/sample_metadata/method
-            topic_field: data
-            default: 'method' # Replace with desired default method
-        # defaultOnlyExample: #optional
-        #     default: 'static_value' # No topic, making this default value permanent

 ```

 ## Running Super-Siper